OctopusDeploy/docs/docs/deployment-process/steps/run-steps-in-parallel.md

 To help your Octopus Server remain stable, we have defaulted the maximum number of steps you can run concurrently in any given deployment to `10`.
 You can configure any number of steps to run in parallel, and Octopus will roll through them as quickly as possible, but it will only run `10` of them at any one time by default.

+### Overriding maximum parallelism

 If you really want to change this behavior, you can!
 Set the `Octopus.Action.MaxParallelism` variable at the project-level to change how many steps will execute in parallel.
+This variable value controls:

+1. the maximum number of steps which will execute at the same time during your deployment
-This variable value also controls the maximum number of deployment targets any step will be executed across in parallel.
+2. the maximum number of deployment targets any step will be executed across at the same time

+As we mentioned earlier, this acts like a window, where Octopus will roll through your parallel steps, and parallel deployment targets, up to `Octopus.Action.MaxParallelism` at any time.

 ## Steps in parallel on the same deployment target {#Runstepsinparallel-Stepsinparallelonthesametentacle}